svermeulen/nvim-marksman/README.md

 This shorthand is chosen based on the 'humps' in the file name.
 For example, the files "FooBar.py", "fooBar.cpp" and "foo_bar.txt" will have a generated shorthand 'fb'.
 So in order to select this file you would execute Marksman, then type 'fb' then press enter.

-Note that it is meant to be used alongside a fuzzy finder, for cases where you already know the exact name of the file you want to go to and want to get there in the fewest keystrokes possible.
+Note that it is not meant as a replacement for a fuzzy finder.
+It is meant for cases where you already know the exact name of the file you want to go to and want to get there in the fewest keystrokes possible.

 # Installation